 When [View Audits] is clicked, the audit alert indicator will not appear again until there are new audits requiring your attention.

 Acknowledges the alert and closes the dialog without displaying the Gateway Audit Events window.

 Opens the Configure Audit Alerts dialog to allow you to configure the following settings:

-To configure audit alerts when the Audit Alerts Waiting indicator is not present, select Configure Audit Alert Options from the Task menu (in the browser client version, this is accessed from the Manage tool on the Main Tool Bar).
+To configure audit alerts when the Audit Alerts Waiting indicator is not present, select Configure Audit Alert Options from the Task menu.

 Controls in dialog boxes are largely self explanatory.
 If a list or table is present in a dialog box, you can click the column heading to re-sort the column in ascending or descending order.